Boynton High School

 Boynton High School is a secondary school located in San Jose, California and is a continuation school for the Campbell Union High School District.
-Between 1990 and 2002 when Boynton High School continuation students attended what was then Blackford High School.
+Between 1990 and 2002 Boynton High School continuation students attended what was then Blackford High School (1961-1991).
 Blackford had been a traditional high school before 1991 when it was closed.
 After a minor disagreement amongst board members of the Campbell Union High School District, they agreed to rename the continuation high school to Boynton High School, and established a new building on the same lot as Blackford.
-The resources of the Blackford High School campus were being shared, and needed to be renovated in order to lease the campus to another school (the former Blackford High School campus is now occupied by neighboring Harker Middle School.).
+The resources of the Blackford High School campus were being shared, and needed to be renovated in order to lease the campus to another school.
+Today, the neighboring former Blackford High School campus is occupied by Stratford Preparatory High School.